A large brick home with a landscaped front yard, highlighting curb appeal and home aesthetics.

 • Keeping track of mortgage, taxes, insurance and utilities

-Making sure you're timely on the finances can help you keep your business is in tip-top shape.
+Making sure you're timely on the finances can help you keep your business in tip-top shape.
 Your tenants will also thank you for keeping things streamlined.

 4. Monitor Housing Market Trends